QuestPDF/QuestPDF-Documentation/docs/api-reference/text.md

 ## Default text style within a block

-You these fluent API methods to adjust text position:
+Use these fluent API methods to adjust text position:

 ```csharp
 .Text(text =>